-- Mergers and acquisitions (M&A) purchase agreements almost universally include a "no undisclosed liabilities" (NUL) representation.
-Specifically, across the nine ABA studies, an NUL representation was included in 92% to 99% of reported transactions. - The six most recent ABA studies examined the use of knowledge qualifiers within NUL representations and show that these qualifiers are very rare, appearing in only 1% to 6% of reported transactions with NUL representations. - Finally, NUL representations are usually (in approximately 60-80% of reported transactions) not qualified by references to Generally Accepted Accounting Principles (GAAP), though over the past 10+ years, the seller-friendly GAAP qualification is becoming more commonly seen, though still a minority position.
+• Mergers and acquisitions (M&A) purchase agreements almost universally include a "no undisclosed liabilities" (NUL) representation.
+Specifically, across the ten ABA studies, an NUL representation was included in 92% to 99% of reported transactions.

+• The seven most recent ABA studies examined the use of knowledge qualifiers within NUL representations and show that these qualifiers are very rare, appearing in less than 6% of reported transactions with NUL representations (and in the most recent, 2023 study, appearing in no reported transactions whatsoever).

+• Finally, NUL representations are usually (in approximately 60-80% of reported transactions) not qualified by references to Generally Accepted Accounting Principles (GAAP), though over the past 10+ years, the seller-friendly GAAP qualification is becoming more commonly seen, though still a minority position.